-The Organ Donation (Deemed Consent) Bill has received Royal Assent in the House of Lords today and will now will become Max and Keira’s Law.
+The Organ Donation (Deemed Consent) Bill has received Royal Assent in the House of Lords today and will now become Max and Keira’s Law.

 Max and Keira's Law

 - Under the Organ Donation Act, adults in England will be considered potential donors unless they choose to opt out or are excluded

 - Prime Minister Theresa May hails this as a momentous step for those waiting for life saving organs

 - A public awareness campaign will be launched to help the public understand their choices

 The Organ Donation Act - known as Max and Keira's law in honour of a boy who received a heart transplant and the girl who donated it - will mean adults in England will be considered potential donors unless they chose to opt out or are excluded.

 The Prime Minister has thanked campaigners for their support in getting this law passed, which will reduce the numbers of people waiting for a life-saving transplant – currently over 6,000 in the UK.